mariuskimmina/mariuskimmina/README.md

 Hi, I am Marius, a Software Engineer with a focus on infrastructure, automation and security.

-These days I mostly code in Go but I've also worked with Python and now enough JavaScript / Typescript to get by.
+These days I mostly code in Go but I've also worked with Python and know enough JavaScript / Typescript to get by.
 Topics I care about:
 - Infrastructure as Code
 - CI/CD